two-hundred/celerity-docs/docs/blueprint/specification.md

     "databasePassword": {
       "type": "string",
-      "description": "The password of the user to connect to the database with", "secret": true
+      "description": "The password of the user to connect to the database with",
+      // This is important to keep the database password out of any logs.
+      "secret": true
     },
     "instanceSize": {